|

 by Jake Berry

-Poems by Jake Berry that originally appeared as status updates at Facebook between May and September 2009.
+Poems by Jake Berry that originally appeared as status updates on Facebook between May and September 2009.

 by Rich Curtis